Choosing a .NET Console UI Library

 SharpConsoleUI is the right choice when you need:

-• Visual effects and compositing -- gradient backgrounds, blur, fade transitions, custom buffer effects via PreBufferPaint/PostBufferPaint.
+• Visual effects and compositing -- per-cell RGBA alpha blending, gradient backgrounds, blur, fade transitions, row animations (flash, highlight, fade-out removal), custom buffer effects via PreBufferPaint/PostBufferPaint.
 The compositor pipeline is unique in the .NET TUI space.

 • Dashboard / monitoring tools -- independent async window threads mean each panel updates on its own schedule without blocking the UI.